 Kim Carpenter, PhD

-In addition to her work at ASR, Dr. Carpenter enjoys hiking, travel, playing volleyball, kayaking, and working with stained-glass.
+In addition to her work at ASR, Dr. Carpenter enjoys hiking, kayaking/SUP, snowboarding, and creating stained-glass art.
 She holds PhD and MS degrees in Developmental Psychology from Vanderbilt University, and a BA degree in Psychology from the University of California, Santa Barbara.